DataDog/documentation/content/en/database_monitoring/query_metrics.md

 The Query Metrics view shows historical query performance for normalized queries.
 Visualize performance trends by infrastructure or custom tags such as data center availability zone, and get alerted for anomalies.

+Navigate to the Query Metrics view within Database Monitoring by clicking **[APM > Databases][1]** in the UI.

 The view shows 200 _top_ queries, that is the 200 queries with the most total time running in the selected time frame.
-See [Which queries are tracked][1] for more details.
-Metrics aggregation for one-off or very seldom-run fast queries isn't shown in the Query Metrics view, but you can find snapshots of them represented in [Query Samples][2], if they have run once in the last 15 days.
+See [Which queries are tracked][2] for more details.
+Metrics aggregation for one-off or very seldom-run fast queries isn't shown in the Query Metrics view, but you can find snapshots of them represented in [Query Samples][3], if they have run once in the last 15 days.

 ## Filtering and grouping